25prabhu10/notes/docs/Concepts/Linux.md

  awk '1;{print ""}'
  awk 'BEGIN{ORS="\n\n"};1'
  # double space a file which already has blank lines in it.
 Output file
- # should contain no more than one blank line between lines of text.
+ # should contain no more than one blank line between lines of text
  # NOTE: On Unix systems, DOS lines which have only CRLF (\r\n) are
- # often treated as non-blank, and thus 'NF' alone will return TRUE.
+ # often treated as non-blank, and thus 'NF' alone will return TRUE
  awk 'NF{print $0 "\n"}'
  # triple space a file
  awk '1;{print "\n"}'